 D.O.T.
 Daytona Skull Cap Motorcycle Helmet – W/ Black Rose – Size Large

 Meets Or Exceeds D.O.T.
 Standards.
 The Smallest D.O.T.
 Half Shell Helmet Ever Made!!
 With Three Different Shell Sizes You're Sure To Get That Proportionate Fit!!
 Each Helmet Is Custom Designed And May Vary In Color Or Composition.
 This Is The Closest You Can Get To An Airbrushed Or Custom Painted Helmet.
 UV Lacquer Finish.
 Comes With A Free Head Wrap (Valued At $5.95).
 Also Comes With A Draw String Cloth Bag.
 Nylon Y-Strap System.
-Available Without Visor Only.Five Forms Of Motorbike Helmets
+Available Without Visor Only.Five Varieties Of Motorbike Helmets

 Motorbike headgear are of 5 types and so are secured to the rider's head utilizing a chin strap.
 The objective of wearing them as well as their protective benefits are defeated if chin strap is just not secured.